omcevoy/Warby-Parker/README.md

 GROUP BY number_of_pairs;

 With this query, I was able to analyze the results of the A/B test.
 The results showed that only 53% of customers who were sent 3 pairs of eyewear ended up purchasing something.
 In the group that was sent 5 pairs to try on, 79% of the customers ended up purchasing a product.
 With this information, it is clear that there is a significant result of sending customers more products to try on.

+The following queries are remarkably simpler, but use the results of the quiz to develop a profile on Warby-Parker's customers.

+SELECT style, COUNT(*) FROM quiz
+GROUP BY style
+ORDER BY style desc;

+SELECT style, COUNT(*) FROM purchase
+GROUP BY style;

+The result of these queries reveal that there is an even split between men and women shopping for eyewear at Warby-Parker.

+SELECT color, COUNT(*) FROM quiz
+GROUP BY color
+ORDER BY 2 desc
+LIMIT 2;

+SELECT COUNT(*) FROM purchase
+WHERE color LIKE "%Tortoise%"
+or color LIKE "%Black%";

+The quiz revealed that the 2 colors the customers are most interested in are Tortoise and Black.
+Additionally of the 495 purchases, 59% of them were either Tortoise or Black.
+With this in mind, it is important that Warby-Parker stay well stocked with these styles.